Yukimmu/TOD/README.md

 You also can use this tool to find new stations witch will be suitable for TOD construction.
 ![1-1](https://user-images.githubusercontent.com/88954942/137605219-45ea28c5-3d04-49e9-af66-004750e2fe57.jpg)
 - For landscape architects:
 You can learn about the green system around each station.
+When you zoom in, you can clearly see the green space system around each station, which has important guiding significance for the landscape construction of TOD.
+You can also integrate void land or some abandoned infrastructures into the green system and think about landscape design on these locations.
 ![3-1](https://user-images.githubusercontent.com/88954942/137605224-f9ea9a04-3bce-4375-a8e9-a7cac0287952.jpg)
 - For businesses:
 You can make a better decision about the site of a store or land development.